FoodShare ResourcesRecieve help with your FoodShare benefits.

 FoodShare is Wisconsin’s first line of defense against hunger.
 Called the Supplemental Nutrition Program or SNAP nationally, this federal program provides food buying power at the grocery store through an EBT card called Quest.
 Eligibility is based upon your household income and size.
 The program requires proof of income, expenses and household members.

-During the Safer at Home Executive Order, unemployment has risen.
-If you are recently unemployed we encourage you to apply for both Unemployment and FoodShare.
-You can remain compliant with Safer at Home by applying online; having your eligibility interview over the phone and use your smart phone to upload required proof called “verification.”
+If you are unemployed we encourage you to apply for both Unemployment and FoodShare.
+You can apply online; having your eligibility interview over the phone and use your smart phone to upload required proof called “verification.”

 Frequently Asked FoodShare Questions

-With businesses closing and cutting hours, many people may need emergency food.
+With high unemployment, many people need emergency food.